seancraven/GroupProject/Running.md

         |__experiment.py
             This is the main script for interaction with the code.
-            It defines a base class that implements default hyperparameters and a wrapper for models.
+            It defines a base class that implements default hyperparameters and a wrapper for models,
+            and how they are run and evaluated.

 |__models/
         The implementation of torch.nn.Modules,